rust-lang/surveys/surveys/2021-annual-survey/questions.md

 Select all that apply:

-- Rust doesn't solve a problem for me
+- I did not see any benefit to using Rust
 - Rust was too intimidating, too hard to learn, or too complicated
 - Rust doesn't have the libraries I need
 - Rust doesn't have the tools I need
-- Rust doesn't have good IDE support
+- Rust doesn't have good enough IDE or editor support
 - Rust doesn't support the platforms I need
 - Rust seems too risky to use in production
 - I need better interoperability between Rust and other languages
 - My company doesn't use Rust
-- Switching to Rust would slow me down too much
+- Switching to Rust would make me less productive
 - I haven't learned Rust yet, but I want to
 - I haven't learned Rust yet, and I don't want to
 - Other